Estimating Shapley Effects in Big-Data Emulation and Regression Settings using Bayesian Additive Regression Trees: Introduction

-Another option is to first fit a metamodel which can then be used to compute estimates of Sobol\'{} indices and Shapley effects as a post-processing step.
-This approach is also useful when a function can only be sparsely evaluated, necessitating the use of a metamodel.
-Popular metamodels for this purpose include the Gaussian Process (GP), Bayesian multivariate adaptive regression splines (BMARS) \citep{denison1998bayesian}, generalized polynomial chaos expansions (PCE) \citep{Sudret2008}, treed GPs \cite{Gramacy2010}, dynamic trees \citep{Gramacy2013}, Gaussian radial basis function \citep{wu2016global}, artificial neural networks \citep{li2016accelerate}, and deep GPs \citep{radaideh2020surrogate}.
+For noisy function observations, one can first estimate the function and then compute sensitivity indices of the estimated function as a post-processing step.
+One option is to fit a metamodel to the observations; the fitted metamodel then serves as the estimated function.
+(This approach is also useful in noisefree settings when the function can only be sparsely evaluated and the fitted metamodel can be evaluated cheaply.)
+Popular metamodels include the Gaussian Process (GP), Bayesian multivariate adaptive regression splines (BMARS) \citep{denison1998bayesian}, generalized polynomial chaos expansions (PCE) \citep{Sudret2008}, treed GPs \cite{Gramacy2010}, dynamic trees \citep{Gramacy2013}, Gaussian radial basis function \citep{wu2016global}, artificial neural networks \citep{li2016accelerate}, and deep GPs \citep{radaideh2020surrogate}.
 This paper makes its contributions using Bayesian Additive Regression Trees (BART) \citep{chipman2010bart} which is an increasingly popular tool for complex regression problems and as emulators of expensive computer simulations \citep{Chipman12,Gramacy16,horiguchi2022using}.
 BART is a nonparametric sum-of-trees model embedded in a Bayesian inferential framework.
 Unlike many other metamodels, BART can easily incorporate categorical inputs, avoids strong parametric assumptions, and is relatively quick to fit even on a large number of observations.
 BART even has been shown to be resilient to the inclusion of inert inputs, particularly when the BART prior incorporates either the sparsity-inducing Dirichlet prior of \cite{Linero18} or the spike-and-tree prior of \cite{vanderPasRockova17,LRW18}.
 Furthermore, the Bayesian framework provides natural uncertainty quantification for both predictions and sensitivity-index estimates.